Bill Green Arena - Marion Giants

 One point for the collection of famous players who once played on this court, they range from state record holders to current NBA players.
 If you want to know more about them, just take a look at the many photos and banners hanging up around the arena.

 A second point is awarded for the parking surrounding the gymnasium.
-It is connected to the high school but offers enough spaces that getting in and out of games should be a breeze for any visitor.
+It is connected to the high school but offers enough space that getting in and out of games should be a breeze for any visitor.

 A third and final point is awarded to the seven state championship banners that dominate one end of the arena’s walls.
 A very imposing sign for any would-be opponent, you are in a house of champions.